renanpvaz/elm-bem/readme.md

 $ elm package install renanpvaz/elm-bem
 ```

-and import the library in a elm file like this
+and import the library in an Elm file like this

 ```elm
 import Bem